Rbn3D/festivalCine/README.md

 Final project of **Java Programming**, Web Application Development degree (1st course).

 The application manages Film Festivals.
-The admin user can create voting of films, and jurors/spectator users can vote their films, until the admin marks the Pool as finished.
-When the voting have been closed, juror and spectator users are able to view the voting results.
+The admin user can create voting of films, and jurors/spectator users can vote their films, until the admin marks the voting as finished.
+When the voting has been closed, juror and spectator users are able to view the voting results.
 Two different categories are shown, the jurors election and the spectators one.

 ### Features ###